 February 10, 2016

 I almost titled this “The Other Side Of The Dolly Rainbow”, but most people wouldn’t get it.
-As it is with all my other blog posts since I began this site, the views I am writing about are mine.
-I’m SURE there will be people who might not agree with me, that’s fine, but this comes from my heart and my experiences as a mother of a daughter who has Down syndrome.
+As is with all my other blog posts since I began this site, the views I am writing about are mine.
+I’m SURE there will be people who might not agree with me, and that’s fine, but this comes from my heart and my experiences as a mother of a daughter who has Down syndrome.
 When Jenni was born nearly 33 years ago, and diagnosed as having Down syndrome, it was a shock to the system to say the least.
 The whole delivery was something out of a freak show.
-(She was born in the doctor’s office, doctor lied to us all along about him being a LICENSED doctor, bilked our insurance, long story short…he’s serving 53 years to life in prison).
-I loved her immediately (as did my husband) and I knew no matter what, she would be loved, taken care of, provided for, sheltered, protected, and we would do whatever in the hell we could to make her life a good one.
-Within a few weeks of her birth she began an infant stimulation program.
-I met another mom whose baby was Jenni’s age…3 months old.
-We were talking on how there should be dolls for our girls, like them.
-She suggested a doll called “Hannah Handicapped” and I said “or Dolly Downs.”
-Dolly has been a nickname of Jenni’s since that day.
-In fact, I refer to most people who have Down syndrome as a “Dolly” and my family all know what I mean when they hear this term of endearment.
+(She was born in the doctor’s office, doctor lied to us all along about him being a LICENSED doctor, he bilked our insurance, long story short…he’s serving 53 years to life in prison).
+I loved her immediately (as did my husband) and I knew no matter what, she would be loved, taken care of, provided for, protected, and we would do whatever in the hell we could to make her life a good one.
+Within a few weeks of her birth she had genetic testing at UCLA and once the diagnosis was confirmed (and tears were shed), she began an infant stimulation program.
+In this class I met another mom whose baby was Jenni’s age… 3 months old.
+We were talking about how there should be dolls for our girls to play with, just like them.
+With our senses of humor intact she suggested a doll called “Hannah Handicapped” and I said “or Dolly Downs.”
+That was the birth of the nickname DOLLY that has been with Jenni’s since that day back in 1983.
+In fact, I refer to most people who have Down syndrome as a “Dolly” and my family all know what the word means when they hear this term of endearment coming from me.

 Down syndrome is usually caused by an error in cell division called “nondisjunction.”
 Nondisjunction results in an embryo with three copies of chromosome 21 instead of the usual two.
 Prior to or at conception, a pair of 21st chromosomes in either the sperm or the egg fails to separate.
 As the embryo develops, the extra chromosome is replicated in every cell of the body.
 This type of Down syndrome, which accounts for 95% of cases, is called trisomy 21.
 This is what Jenni has.

 Her elementary years came and went with no language skills.
-She had speech therapy in school and private therapy and still nothing.
+She had speech therapy in school and also private therapy, and still nothing.
 She could use one word here or there but not consistent.
-We were told early on that she had had receptive language skills but absolutely NO expressive language skills.
-She has always understood very simplistic instructions: “Get your pj’s out please”, but if you told her to get out her pjs and throw a towel on the side of the bathtub, she more likely won’t do either.
-She learned signs for everyday words and used those signs for a few years, then it just tapered off.
+No stringing of words together.
+We were told early on that she had receptive language skills but absolutely NO expressive language skills.
+She has always understood very simplistic instructions: “Get your pj’s out please”, but if you told her to get out her pjs, grab your slippers, and throw a towel on the side of the bathtub, she more likely won’t do either.
+(Even a two-step instruction goes out the window.)
+She learned signs for everyday words and used those signs for a few years, then it just tapered off and STOPPED.
 We encouraged her to use verbal words but it wasn’t there.
 Finally when she was around 10 years old, the speech therapist she had been seeing privately (through our health insurance) came out and said “Look, I need to be honest.
 Save your co-pays because she isn’t going to speak.
 She understands what is being said… to a point… but she can’t get the words from her brain to her lips.”
 She wasn’t the first person to tell us this but as a parent you want to do everything you can.
-It’s not that we ‘gave up’ on the speech/language but we’re not morons.
+It’s not that we ‘gave up’ on the speech/language, but we’re not morons either.
 She isn’t able to do it.

 We love Jenni and I wouldn’t know compassion and patience if not for her.
 I was sheltered, when I think of my upbringing.
 No spine, no backbone.
 Never spoke up but that all changed when she was born.
 She brought out in me the fight that most typical peers’ parents never have to contemplate when dealing with schools or doctors or dentists.
 I wouldn’t know what to do with myself without her.
 I find myself at times wallowing in the doldrums, thinking of all the things she has not been able to experience in life but then remember that she is happy, loved, safe and content, and enjoys her life as it is.
 She knows no different.
 I want people to know that having a special needs child can be trying and difficult and that no matter what you do for them to help with their education and therapies in their early years, you never know where that road will lead you to.
 And no reality/documentary series will ever show you a day in the life of a ‘regular’ family coping the best that we can.